mayanilkaya/Live-Coding/tidal cycles intro.md

 - you need to download OBS. order of operations on rachel's repo.
 OBS also works for window capture like if you wanted to record strudel.

+reference/tutorial/reading material in 08tidaycyles

+what's different than strudel:

+'< >' will chose in order for every cycles
+'{ }%' specifies which dividier you want for euclidian rhythms '/'

+'$' is like a bus assignment. its one flow of signal where we can do things to it all on its own.

+### Rachel's favorite hits of the tidal cycles language

+-shift return one line
+-put mouse header in the middle in and hit cntrl return for multiple lines - 1 whole orbit.

+-hush : stops everything
+-#silence will stop one orbit
+-command / to comment out a a block of code